ibm-cloud-docs/cloud-logs/agent/agent-multiline.md

 To support the ingestion of multiline logs, you must make changes to the {{site.data.keyword.agent}} configuration.
 This change includes the parsing required to group log lines that are supposed to be together as a single log record.
 {: shortdesc}

+## About
+{: #agent-multiline-about}

+- You can configure the {{site.data.keyword.agent}} beginning with 1.4.1 to support multiline logs.
+- You can configure the {{site.data.keyword.agent}} with the default multiline configuration and the `cri` parser for OpenShift and Kubernetes clusters.
+- Alternatively, you can configure the {{site.data.keyword.agent}} with a supported multiline fluent bit parser, or with your own custom multiline parser.

+To enable the {{site.data.keyword.agent}} to handle multiline, you can choose one of the following options:
+- Deploy the {{site.data.keyword.agent}} by adding a new value `enableMultiline` in the `logs-values.yaml` file that you use to deploy the agent by using a Helm chart.
+For more information, see [Configuring the Helm chart values file for the {{site.data.keyword.agent}}](/docs/cloud-logs?topic=cloud-logs-agent-helm-os-deploy#agent-helm-os-deploy-step2) or [Configuring the Helm chart values file for the {{site.data.keyword.agent}}](/docs/cloud-logs?topic=cloud-logs-agent-helm-kube-deploy#agent-helm-kube-deploy-step2).
+- Update the {{site.data.keyword.agent}} to version 1.4.1.
+You must update the Helm chart `logs-values.yaml` file with the agent version and add the value `enableMultiline` to enable multiline support.
+For more information, see [Update the Helm chart values file for the Logging agent](/docs/cloud-logs?topic=cloud-logs-agent-helm-update#agent-helm-update-step1).
+- Modify the configmap by adding the multiline stanzas.

-## Default configuration
+## Multiline default configuration
-{: #multiline-default-configuration}
+{: #agent-multiline-default-configuration}

-The default {{site.data.keyword.agent}} configuration includes a multiline parser that is enabled by using the `enableMultiline` value in Helm.
+The default {{site.data.keyword.agent}} configuration includes a multiline parser.

 The following is the provided multiline parser:

 ```text
     [MULTILINE_PARSER]